 Due to the cement properties, using a membrane is not needed in most of the clinical cases as long as primary soft tissue closure is achieved.

 Using a membrane might be recommended in large size defects in which soft tissue stabilization cannot be ensured or in socket preservation procedure when a flap was not reflected and the material is completely exposed to the oral environment.
-In such cases, a protection barrier is required above the graft to prevent volume loss.
+In such cases, a protective barrier is required above the graft to prevent volume loss.
 (It can be a collagen sponge or a membrane that can be left exposed above the graft.)

 Nevertheless, leaving the material exposed with a gap of 1-3 mm is not an issue as soft tissue will migrate rapidly over it and will close the gap in a few days.

 In socket grafting procedure, eject the material from its syringe into the socket, place a dry gauze above the material, and with your finger (or a spatula if there is not enough space for your finger), press firmly for 3 seconds then remove the gauze and close the flap in cases when you did not reflect a flap.
-In order to prevent volume loss, you must protect the exposed graft by physical barrier such as with an inexpensive collagen sponge or a membrane.
+In order to prevent volume loss, you must protect the exposed graft by a physical barrier such as with an inexpensive collagen sponge or a membrane.
 Those can be left exposed, however; any such physical barrier must be well stabilized and sutured to the proximity soft tissue until the proliferation of the soft tissue above the graft will take place.

 *When 4 bony walls exist, do not use any tool to push the cement into the bottom of the socket as you are used to with granules.
 Doing so might cause pain to the patient due to the cement expansion.

 In small to medium size sinus cavities, Bond Apatite® can be used by itself.
-Small or medium sized sinus cavities are cases when one or two syringes of Bond Apatite® can be sufficient for the entire procedure.
+Small or medium-sized sinus cavities are cases when one or two syringes of Bond Apatite® can be sufficient for the entire procedure.
 In such cases, eject the material from its syringe through the crest direction into the sinus cavity and then place dry gauze above the material, place your finger above the gauze and press for 3 seconds, and then remove the gauze and close the flap.
 There is no need for membrane coverage.
-Additionally, in large sinus cavities when more than 2 cc (2 syringes) are required, it is less comfortable to work just with Bond Apatite® because you will need to work by increment; therefore, we recommend you to fill 2/3 of the sinus cavity with your preferable granular augmentation material and the final 1/3 with Bond Apatite®.
+Additionally, in large sinus cavities when more than 2cc (2 syringes) are required, it is less comfortable to work just with Bond Apatite® because you will need to work by increment; therefore, we recommend you to fill 2/3 of the sinus cavity with your preferable granular augmentation material and the final 1/3 with Bond Apatite®.
 It will enrich the grafted site with calcium ions and will also close the sinus window.
-No additional need for membrane is required.
+No additional need for a membrane is required.

 It is very simple.
 Reflect the flap and prepare the site, with decortication or without, prepare and release the soft tissue for final coverage.
 Then, after graft activation, eject it into the augmented site, place a dry gauze pad above and press for 3 seconds and close the flap.
 There is no need for membrane as long as your soft tissue is primary closed and well sutured.